ismailhammounou/db2ixf/README.md

 processing of IBM Integration eXchange Format (IXF) files.
 IXF is a file format used by IBM's DB2 database system for data import and export operations.
-This package provides a streamlined solution for extracting data from IXF files and converting it to various formats, including JSON, CSV, and Parquet.
+This package provides a streamlined solution for extracting data from IXF files and converting it to various formats, including JSON, CSV, Parquet and Deltalake.

 ## Features